martinchernyavskiy/Notes/CS/CS354/Readings/K&R/Ch1.md

 ## For Statement & Symbolic Constants
 ?
-- Symbolic name is replaced by the corresponding replacement text upon compilation, name has the same format as variable
+- Symbolic name is replaced by the corresponding replacement text upon compilation, name has the same format as variable.
+Convention is to write them in upper case
+- `#define name replacement list`
 ```C
 #include <stdio.h>